Pando (tree): Range of age estimates

-Estimates of Pando's age have also been influenced by changes in the understanding of establishment of aspen clones in western North America.
-Earlier sources argued germination and successful establishment of aspen on new sites was rare in the last 10,000 years, and that Pando's root system was therefore likely greater than 10,000 years old.
+Estimates of Pando's age have also been influenced by changes in the understanding of the establishment of aspen clones in western North America.
+Earlier sources argued that germination and successful establishment of aspen on new sites were rare in the last 10,000 years, and that Pando's root system was therefore likely greater than 10,000 years old.
 More recent observations, however, have shown seedling establishment of new aspen clones is a regular occurrence and can be abundant on sites exposed by wildfire.
 These findings are summarized in the U.S. Forest Service's Fire Effects Information System:

-Kay documented post-fire quaking aspen seedling establishment following 1986 and 1988 fires in Grand Teton and Yellowstone National Parks, respectively.
+(Charles) Kay documented post-fire quaking aspen seedling establishment following 1986 and 1988 fires in Grand Teton and Yellowstone National Parks, respectively.
 He found seedlings were concentrated in kettles and other topographic depressions, seeps, springs, lake margins, and burnt-out riparian zones.
 A few seedlings were widely scattered throughout the burns.
 In Grand Teton National Park, establishment was greatest (950–2,700 seedlings/ha) in 1989, a wet year, but hundreds to thousands of seedlings established each year despite drought conditions in 1986–1988 and 1990–1991.
 Seedlings surviving past one season occurred almost exclusively on severely burned surfaces.